 •This study contains 101 lessons.

 •Complete 3 lessons per week for a one-year study.

 *Be sure to download the free picture packet that accompanies this study.
 These are coloring pictures referenced in the Teacher Guide.

 Want to see more?
 Click here to download a free sample!

 About the Author:

-standard textbooks inspired her to research what was available to accomplish that purpose.
-The result has been a series of History Through Literature study guides all designed to acquaint the reader with the best children's literature available on the subject.
+Rea Berg homeschooled her six children and it was her determination to teach history using quality literature rather than standard textbooks that inspired her to research what was available to accomplish that purpose.
+The result has been a series of History Through Literature Teacher guides all designed to acquaint the reader with the best children's literature available on the subject.
 Rea holds a Masters Degree in Children's Literature from The Center for the Study of Children's Literature, Simmons College in Boston.